Starting a Business

 - Because "Sub-S" corporations are taxed like partnerships, "Sub-S" corporations have the "phantom income" problem (if you've forgotten what this was, look under "What's Bad About General Partnerships" in the "General Partnerships" section of this outline).

 - "Sub-S" corporations have lots of icky little rules that you have to comply with if you don't want to be taxed as a regular or "C" corporation (note: if the IRS takes away your "Sub-S" corporation status you don't - repeat don't - lose your limited liability; the worst thing that happens is that you're taxed as a regular or "C" corporation).
-For example, you can't have anything but natural human beings as stockholders in an "Sub-S" corporation (forget parent-subsidiary arrangements), you can't have more than 75 stockholders, and so forth.
+For example, you can't have anything but natural human beings as a stockholders in an "Sub-S" corporation (forget parent-subsidiary arrangements), you can't have more than 75 stockholders, and so forth.

-- "Sub-S" corporations file different forms with the IRS than regular or "C" corporations do, and have to report certain items of income differently; it is virtually impossible to operate as an "Sub-S" corporation without a darned good accountant.
+- "Sub-S" corporations file different forms with the IRS than regular or "C" corporations do, and have to report certain items of income differently; it is virtually impossible to operate as a "Sub-S" corporation without a darned good accountant.
 Accountants and lawyers both like "S" corporations.

 - The limited liability company, or LLC, has become the most popular alternative for small business formations since the IRS approved it in 1988.
 Virtually all states allow LLCs in some form.